asbjornenge/politicus/README.md

 # Curious Politicus (DRAFT)

-Politicus is a social network and publishing platform.
+Curious Politicus is a social network and publishing platform.

+In more details, it's an attempt to create a proper incentive structure for a self-governing social media network that will lead to positive outcomes that will better humanity.
+Lofty goals...

 **In Politicus you will find only cryptographically signed content**.
 That means that for any [key]() you come to trust, it will not be possible for anyone else act on their behalf.